seaweedfs/messaging-client-go/README.md

 weed msg.broker
 ```

 The message queue in SeaweedFS is conceptually a remote FIFO file.
-It can be rewinded at any time, addressed by nano-secondtimestamp.
+It can be rewinded at any time, addressed by nano-second timestamp.

-There are 2 examples:
+There are 2 kinds of examples in this repo:
 * Network channel for Go.
 * Pub/Sub to a distributed persisted message queue.